 One of the best ways to make sure that your teeth are healthy and clean is to schedule an appointment for a full mouth exam and cleaning.
 Your friendly local general dentist can examine your pearly whites, detect the presence of gum disease or cavities, and explain how you can have a healthier mouth.

-During your appointment, your dentist will be able to perform an exam and tell almost immediately the state of your oral health.
+During your appointment, your dentist will perform an exam and tell almost immediately the state of your oral health.
 If you tend to miss spots when brushing or flossing, you’ll notice a buildup of plaque on these surfaces that will signify where you should spend more time brushing.
 By visiting us two times a year for your general exam and cleaning, you’ll get a better understanding of your oral health and prevent future dental problems.